Glossary of Terms and Concepts

 Trustee

-When a trust is established, the trustee will recieve the property and administer the trust as a fiduciary long-term.
+The person or one of the people in charge of administering your trust.
+May be the same person as your executor.
+The trustee will recieve the property and administer the trust as a fiduciary long-term.
 The trustee could be any number of people, including banks that often specialize in long-term management.

 Heir(s)